TharunMohandoss/EyegazeTrackingBrowse/README.md

 # EyegazeTrackingBrowser
-##### This code uses xlabs chrome extension in developer mode to track and record the results of eyegaze tracking into a file using chrome browser.
+##### This code uses xlabs chrome extension in developer mode to track and record the results of eyegaze tracking into a file using chrome browser

 ##Steps
 1. Install xLabs chrome Extension.